Efim Bogoljubow: Tournaments, Internment and Blindfold Battles

 Bogoljubov’s life changed dramatically at the 19th German Chess Federation congress in Mannheim in July–August 1914.
 During the event, World War I broke out, and the German authorities arrested the eleven Russian participants, including Bogoljubov and Alexander Alekhine.
 After short internments in Mannheim, Ludwigshafen, and Rastatt, Bogoljubov was moved to the Black‑Forest village of Triberg.
 The conditions were relatively mild—he and the other Russian masters were allowed to play tournaments and even met local residents.
 It was in Triberg that he met Frieda Kaltenbach, a schoolteacher’s daughter; they married in 1920 and later had two daughters.

-After the war, Bogoljubov decided to remain in Germany.
-He quickly became a dominant force on the tournament circuit.
-In 1922, he won the international tournament at Bad Pistyan, finishing first with 15 points out of 18, half a point ahead of Alekhine and Rudolf Spielmann.
-Two years later, he returned to Russia to compete in the Soviet Championship, winning in both 1924 and 1925, and capturing the prestigious Moscow International Tournament ahead of former world champions Emanuel Lasker and José Raúl Capablanca.
-That same year, he won the German championship (Deutsche Meisterschaft (24.
-DSB‑Kongress, Meisterturnier) in Breslau, making him the only player ever to hold the Soviet and German championships in the same year.
-These successes secured his reputation as Germany’s top player and opened doors for future world‑championship matches.
+After the war, Bogoljubov chose to stay in Germany.
+He quickly established himself as a leading player on the tournament scene.
+In 1922, he won the international tournament at Bad Pistyan, finishing first with 15 points out of 18—half a point ahead of Alekhine and Rudolf Spielmann.
+Two years later, he returned to Russia to compete in the Soviet Championship, winning in both 1924 and 1925, and took first place at the prestigious Moscow International Tournament ahead of former world champions Emanuel Lasker and José Raúl Capablanca.
+That same year, he also won the German championship (Deutsche Meisterschaft (24.
+DSB‑Kongress, Meisterturnier)) in Breslau, making him the only player ever to hold both the Soviet and German championships in the same year.
+These achievements cemented his reputation as Germany’s top player and opened opportunities for future world championship matches.

 Life in Captivity and Blindfold Games